Dr Tony McSherry

-Anxious about contacting a therapist?
+Anxious about contacting me?

 Some thoughts on therapy and how it works

+Because each person is different, psychotherapy is an individual and unique process.
 Coming to therapy is a courageous step as it can be anxiety-provoking to talk to a stranger at first.
+As part of my own training and experience I was in therapy for many years, so I know what it is like to make that initial contact.
 But most people manage to get through this initial anxiety and find therapy a very helpful experience.

 Becoming a therapist

 I first came into contact with the world of counselling and psychotherapy in 1994 when working and studying in the area of Franciscan spirituality with others.
-During this period I spent lot of time practising what would now be called mindfulness, and also other ways of self-development.
-I found the experience of being in my own therapy (existential psychotherapy and Freudian psychoanalysis) very helpful and through this began to look at becoming a therapist myself.
+During this period I spent lot of time practicing what would now be called mindfulness, and also other ways of self-development (eg Psycho-analytical journaling and dream analysis).
+I found the experience of being in my own therapy (humanistic, existential, and psychoanalytic) very helpful and through this began to look at becoming a therapist myself.
 It is a long journey to become a mature therapist and I would say it has taken me about 18 years, although there is no end-point to learning.
-This also involves a lot of official supervision from other experienced supervisors and peers.
-I believe that having been in therapy myself for many years, both pre- and during training, has made me an ethical practitioner; with a sensitivity to the courage and desire it takes to take part in counselling or psychotherapy.
+We are continually learning.
+This also involves a lot of supervision from other experienced supervisors and peers.
+I am certain that being in my own therapy for many years, before, during and after training, has made me an ethical practitioner; with a sensitivity to the courage and desire it takes to take part in counselling or psychotherapy.
 I greatly respect people who come to therapy.

 Training, qualifications & experience

-Advanced Existential Practise: London City University (2010).
+Advanced Existential Practice: London City University (2008-2010).